chocolatey/docs/input/en-us/features/paid/agent-service.md

 ___
 ## Common Errors and Resolutions
 ### I have issues regarding Central Management
-Please see [[Central Management Client Setup|CentralManagementSetupClient]] as the common errors and resolutions related to Central Management (CCM) are kept there.
+Please see [Central Management Client Setup](./central-management/setup-client) as the common errors and resolutions related to Central Management (CCM) are kept there.

 ### Installs from custom source locations are not allowed in background mode.
 Please remove custom source and try again using default (configured) package source locations.
 You can not pass custom source arguments to Chocolatey, it will error.
 You need to set up sources in the Chocolatey configuration and any that are marked as allowed for self-service will be passed by the background service.